francescomori/optimal_learning/README.md

 ## Overview

-Learning dynamics are described via a closed set of ODEs for order parameters in high-dimensional neural networks trained with online stochastic gradient descent (SGD).
+Learning dynamics are described via a closed set of ODEs for order parameters in two-layer neural networks trained with online stochastic gradient descent (SGD).
 Training protocols are optimized using control-theoretic tools to minimize generalization error.

 The repository includes simulations for three representative scenarios:

 - **Curriculum learning**: optimal task ordering in student–teacher perceptrons.
 - **Dropout regularization**: optimal schedules for node activation in two-layer soft-committee machines.
-- **Denoising autoencoders (DAEs)**: optimal noise and data augmentation schedules, including applications to MNIST.
+- **Denoising autoencoders (DAEs)**: optimal noise and data augmentation schedules in shallow DAEs, including applications to MNIST.

 ---